mcmullec1/final_project_mcmullen/README.md

 - Consists of the code for the landing page.

 ##### Custom.jsx
-- This code inlcudes the functionality to search for custom cities to add to a dashboard.
+- This code includes the functionality to search for custom cities to add to a dashboard.
 - It uses the Cities and City components.

 ##### Explore.jsx